 Then click the button "Proceed".
 You will be asked if you have another objective to add.
 Click Yes.
 And then, in the same way, create a numerical objective "Minimize Expenses".

 Once you are done adding the second objective, answer "No" when you are asked to add another objective.

-Now, you will be asked to set up a trade-off between the criteria, in order to form a multi-criteria utility function.
-You have various choices like Pairwise comparison, custom expression, etc. Lets chose the Custom Multi-Criteria Utility Function from the following screen.
+Now, you will be asked to set up a trade-off between the criteria, to form a multi-criteria utility function.
+You have various choices like Pairwise comparison, custom expression, etc. Let's chose the Custom Multi-Criteria Utility Function from the following screen.

 Once you click the box "Custom Multi-Criteria Utility Function", a rich math-based equation editor will appear.
 In this expression editor, you can use a rich math-based function, like sqrt([Revenue] - ln([Expenses]) etc. Our expression is very simple.
 Just [Revenue] - [Expenses], so keep the expression as shown here.